How European enterprises are deploying, scaling, and governing AI in the era of the EU AI Act — a strategic market analysis for 2026.

 Employee resistance, insufficient AI literacy programs, and failure to redesign workflows around AI capabilities.

-EU AI Act compliance will create a new consulting market worth €2.4B+ in Europe by end of 2026.
+EU AI Act compliance is opening a substantial new consulting market in Europe through 2026.